paulknewton/covid-ml/docs/graphs/rates/covid-19_spread_across_the_world.md

 This chart shows how the COVID virus spread across the globe.
+Infected countries are classified as those with more than 10 cases.

 * Late 2019